From the Sky (film)

 From the Sky is a 2014 short film written and directed by Ian Ebright, who also produced it with Jess Grant.
 The independently produced drama features an Arab father and son traveling through a region that often experiences drone strikes.
 The film premiered at the Newport Beach Film Festival on April 30, 2014 and was released on the video-sharing website Vimeo on October 21, 2014.

 Premise

 Hakeem and his son Abbas travel through a region that often experiences drone strikes.
-Abbas suffers from posttraumatic stress disorder and struggles to keep it under control with the threat of drones.
+Abbas has posttraumatic stress disorder and struggles to keep it under control with the threat of drones.
 Two men, Dhiya and Samir, visit their camp, and trouble arises.